Traviata® Rose flowers

 Hardiness Zone: 6b

 A captivating variety that produces huge deep red full blooms that really stand out in the garden; needs full sun and well-drained soil; foliage is dark green with good disease resistance; strong fragrance

 Traviata® Rose features showy fragrant dark red flowers at the ends of the branches from early summer to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Traviata® Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.